AyeshaIrshad1337/NLP/README.md

 or many applications such as category classification and word visualizations, the words used in the text matter and the punctuation does not have relevance to the application.
 Punctuation can be removed using a regex expression.
 In regex:
 + \m matches a newline character
-+ \w is a word character that matches any single letter number, or underscore
++ \w is a word character that matches any single letter number, or underscore (same as [a-zA-Z0-9])
++ \s is for matching white spaces
++ ^ is for matching with everything except the pattren specified **You will find Punctuation Removel code in PR.ipynb**